Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 >True, except you can choose which ones you follow and are not constrained by the train's predefined path.
 You can also go into any part of the city and not 1 or 2 train stops.

-God damn this is a motherfucking dumb non-objection that isn't even true.
+God damn this is a motherfricking dumb non-objection that isn't even true.
 It's like you don't realize tracks can be switched.
 Switching trains is not hard ffs.
 You have to get out of your car every time you fuel up.

 >And this is a point against cars how?
 If it's self driven you just have to sleep a bit more (also, if all vehicles are AI driven, there are no longer "ghost" congestions and/or accidents).

 Of course it's a point against cars.
 You end up being surrounded by idle pollution and in stop and go traffic.
-It takes you twice as long to get where you're going in rush hour - and if there are any accidents you're fucked.
+It takes you twice as long to get where you're going in rush hour - and if there are any accidents you're fricked.

 >So you get the worst of both worlds?
 Now you not only have all the issues of getting from A to B on a train, as well as having to wait until the next train (at least 30 minutes in the best case scenario) but also giant congestions on and off the train.